 - Prepare the crust.
 Use a rolling pin to roll out the pie crust and place it on a deep 9-10″ pie plate.
 Tuck the edges under and trim excess dough.
 It doesn’t have to be pretty, but if you’re an expert at pinching the edges, go right ahead!

 - Combine streusel ingredients.
-Add them to a bowl and use a fork or your fingers to rub everything together until clumpy and well combined.
+Add them to a bowl and use a fork, pastry blender, or your fingers to rub everything together until clumpy and well combined.

 - Keep on crumbling.
 Even if you start off using a fork you may find switching to your hands at the end just to get those loose bits of sugar and oats to incorporate.